encode/django-rest-framework/CONTRIBUTING.md

 ## Building the documentation

-To build the documentation, simply run the `mkdocs.py` script.
+To build the documentation, simply install MkDocs with `pip install mkdocs` and then run the following command.

-    ./mkdocs.py
+    mkdocs build

 This will build the html output into the `html` directory.

-You can build the documentation and open a preview in a browser window by using the `-p` flag.
+You can build the documentation and open a preview in a browser window by using the `serve` command.

-    ./mkdocs.py -p
+    mkdocs serve

 ## Language style